Snapchat/snapml-templates/README.md

 ## License
 A license file is included with each folder project.
-The full license can be found here: https://lensstudio.snapchat.com/template-license